Bombing of Guernica: Military situation

-Advances by Nationalist troops led by Generalísimo Francisco Franco had eaten into the territory controlled by the Republican Government.
-The Basque Government, an autonomous regional administrative body formed by Basque nationalists, sought to defend Biscay and parts of Gipuzkoa with its own light Basque Army.
+Advances by Nationalist troops led by Generalíssimo Francisco Franco had eaten into the territory controlled by the Republican government.
+The Basque government, an autonomous regional administrative body formed by Basque nationalists, sought to defend Biscay and parts of Gipuzkoa with its own light Basque Army.
 At the time of the raid, Guernica represented a focal strategic point for the Republican forces.
 It stood between the Nationalists and capture of Bilbao.
 Bilbao was seen as key to bringing the war to a conclusion in the north of Spain.
 Guernica also was the path of retreat for the Republicans from the northeast of Biscay.

 Prior to the Condor Legion raid, the town had not been directly involved in the fighting, although Republican forces were in the area; 23 battalions of Basque army troops were at the front east of Guernica.
 The town also housed two Basque army battalions, although it had no static air defenses, and it was thought that no air cover could be expected due to recent losses of the Republican Air Force.
 (Note: Although on 27 April, two Republican fighters were reported shot down by Condor Legion Messerschmitt Bf 109 conducting follow-up raids against traffic around Guernica.)